aerickt/steno-dictionaries/README.md

 ##### Free of misstrokes

 The default Plover dictionary came from Mirabai Knight's own personal dictionary several years ago.
-As such, main.json is full of misstrokes.
+As such, main.json is full of misstroke entries.
 When writing at speed, a stenographer may accidentally miss a key, or press a wrong key in a specific outline regularly.
-To help combat this, they add these "wrong" outlines to their dictionary to still output the intended translation.
-It works as a kind of passive autocorrection.
+To help combat this, they may add these wrong outlines to their dictionary to ensure the intended translation is outputted.
+These are known as "misstroke entries" or just "misstrokes" and work as a kind of passive autocorrection.

-Although helpful to those already comfortable with theory, it is detrimental to beginners who may have trouble determining what is the correct outline.
-Hobbyist stenographers will especially learn by looking up words in the dictionary.
+Although helpful to those already comfortable with theory, they are detrimental to beginners who may have trouble determining which outlines are correct.
+Many learn by simply looking up outlines in the dictionary, especially hobbyist stenographers.
 Having a dictionary where all the entries are correct is extremely important.

 ##### Fewer inconsistencies